 Government statements and actions

-The first two openly LGBT+ members of the Kansas state legislature were elected in 2018.
+The first two openly LGBTQ+ members of the Kansas state legislature were elected in 2018.
+State Rep. Stephanie Byers became the first openly trans member upon her election in 2020.

 In 2012, the Kansas courts ruled not to permit second parent or co-parent adoptions in instances where the petitioners are not married.
 Prior to the Obergefell ruling, this effectively prohibited same-sex couples from second-parent adoptions.
 However, in 2013, Kansas courts ruled the partner of a biological parent may receive parental rights according to the best interest of the child in certain circumstances, such as where there is no second parent whose parental rights would require termination and when the partner has assumed a parenting role of the child.